WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageSettings.rst

   :width: 90%
   :align: center

-  Figure 5: The Manage Settings window.
+  Figure 5: The Manage Settings window allows to enter/edit the settings utilized to acquire a specific Image.

 B.5.2 Edit general information about the Image
 ----------------------------------------------